Ryan Stevenson (singer): Music career

 His music career commenced in 2003.
 However, his first release, an independently made album, Running to You, was not released, until June 12, 2007, by Off the Vine Music.
 He released, The Undiscovered, independently in 2010.
 The first extended play, Yesterday, Today, Forever, was released on February 15, 2011, with BEC Recordings.
 He released, a second extended play, Champion of the World, independently, on July 1, 2012.
 His third extended play, Holding Nothing Back, was released on September 10, 2013, from Gotee Records.
 Stevenson's songs have appeared on the Billboard magazine charts six-times, with two placing on two charts the Christian Songs and Christian Airplay, and those songs are "Holding Nothing Back", "The Human Side", "Not Forgotten", and "All Yours".
 The first studio album, Fresh Start, was released on September 18, 2015, by Gotee Records and featured the 15-week No. 1 single "Eye of the Storm".
 In 2018, he also released No Matter What.

 Personal life

-He is married to Kim.
-Stevenson was the worship minister at Vertical Church.
+Ryan Stevenson is married to Kim.
+He was the worship minister at Vertical Church.
 Before his music career began, Stevenson had been a paramedic for seven years.